Master in Environmental Metrology and Policy Program – for the Betterment of the World

 Important Deadline Dates for Applications – Fall 2024

 Monday, June 3, 2024, to Friday, August 9, 2024.
 EMAP offers a free 10-week summer intensive prep chemistry course to newly enrolled students who do not have the prerequisite chemistry courses.
 The prep chemistry course will prepare them adequately for the ensuing EMAP curriculum.
 As such, not having a college introductory chemistry course should not impede students from applying for EMAP admission.
-The schedule of the preparatory course the summer of 2019 is tentatively as follows: the 5-week General Chemistry session: from Monday, 6/1/2020 to Friday, 7/3/2020; the 5-week Organic and Biochemistry session: from Monday, 7/6/2019 to Friday, 8/7, 2020.
+The schedule of the preparatory course for the summer of 2024 follows that of Georgetown’s summer school and is currently as follows: the 5-week General Chemistry session: from Monday, June 3, 2024, to Friday, July 5, 2024; the 5-week Organic and Biochemistry session: from Monday, July 8, 2024, to Friday, August 9, 2024.

 International: April 1, 2024